Table of Contents

 What Is Elder and Nursing Home Abuse?

 Elder abuse refers to any physical, sexual, emotional, or financial action that exploits, neglects, or harms an elderly person.
 For the purposes of statistics, an elder refers to any adult over the age of 60.
-Elder abuse can happen to any person, regardless of sex, race, religion, ethnic background.
+Elder abuse can happen to any person, regardless of sex, race, religion, or ethnic background.
 This form of abuse can occur in multiple spaces, including at home or in a nursing home.

 Many elderly people depend on their caregivers to provide them with food, medication, mobility assistance, financial advice, and general protection.
 However, some caregivers can breach this trust and harm or neglect the elderly person.
 In some cases, an elderly person is too incapacitated to get himself or herself out of a dangerous situation.
 Many victims of elder abuse endure these actions without support from outside friends and family.